- 1 Who is Bruce Davidson?

 At 19, he won his first national recognition for photography for a picture of an owl.
 After completing his military service, Davidson worked as a freelance photographer and even became an associate member of the Magnum Photos agency in 1958 and a year later, a full member.

 In 1960, he was invited to the United Kingdom by the Queen Magazine for two months, where he documented the idiosyncratic indifference of the island’s natives from the American perspective.
 Davidson got his first assignment in 1961 to photograph high fashion for Vogue and the New York Times Freedom Riders in the south.
 This assignment led him to commence a documentary project about the civil rights movement.
 And between 1961 and 1965, he recorded its event and effects across the United States.

 Davidson has continued to work as an editorial photographer and has held workshops and lectures at the Center for Photography at Woodstock.

 Bruce Davidson’s most successful work to date is Subway, which includes photos from his exploration of New York City.
 He began this project in the spring of 1980 and only focused on the city’s subway system.
-Before beginning, Davidson helped wrote and produced the film Love Story, which was based on the novel Enemies.
+Before beginning, Davidson helped write and produced the film Love Story, which was based on the novel Enemies.

 He began photographing the traffic islands lining up Broadway, which, according to him, have always fascinated him.
 Davidson took snaps of lonely windows, vagrant winos, and solemn old men sitting on the benches on concrete islands of Manhattan’s Upper West Side.
 He also used the subway to travel to other parts of New York, including Coney Island, the Bronx Zoo, and the Lower East Side cafeteria.

 He started with black and white photos before shifting to color: